pmuellr/slides/2015/12-profiling-node-intro/slides.md

 <img width="100%" src="images/mem-profile-cdt-refs.png">

 --------------------------------------------------------------------------------

 ## what kind of output can you get?

-* large JSON file - could be 100's of MB
+* large JSON file - could be 100's of MB; figure 2x allocated heap

-* object counts/sizes grouped by constructor name; sortable by name / count / sizes

 * can "diff" snapshots to help identify leaks